7 Easiest Ways to Make Oatmeal with Water: Stovetop Recipe

 Yes, you can make overnight oats with water.
-In fact, you can use any type of liquid--dairy milk, almond milk, soy milk, etc. You can also add a spoonful of yogurt or another ingredient to the oats after soaking in water.
+In fact, you can use any liquid–dairy milk, almond milk, soy milk, etc. After soaking in water, you can also add a spoonful of yogurt or another ingredient to the oats.

 Play with the thickness and consistency of the oats to find a recipe that you enjoy.